valenEliz/valenEliz/README.md

 ----------------
 - :mortar_board: I’m a Software Engineer with experience working as a Developer and a Business Analyst for both large and small companies.
 ----------------
 - :computer: I enjoy finding solutions to problems.
 Helping clients understand what their actual needs are.
-Translate their need to requirements that developers can use to both design and code their ideas into fully functional desktop, web or mobile applications.
+Translate their needs into requirements that developers can use to both design and develop their ideas into fully functional desktop, web or mobile applications.
 I also like creating scripts to automate Excels and Google Sheets functionalities.
 ----------------
 - :grey_exclamation: I'm creative, open-minded, proactive and organized.
 I also enjoy working out, running and reading.